 He had an incredible legacy to live up to.
 The direct descendant of famous figures including Catherine the Great and Russian writer Alexander Pushkin, the Marquess of Milford Haven seemed fated to fade into obscurity when viewed beside his celebrated ancestors, but he too would come to make his mark in the world.

-A brilliant idea of Marquess of Milford Haven
+A brilliant idea of the Marquess of Milford Haven

 His claim to fame would stem not from the nobility of his blood, but from his exceptional aptitude for business, with the Marquess of Milford Haven going on to become one of the most successful entrepreneurs of his generation.
 His story is also the story of a company that defined the advent of online empires: uSwitch.

-It signalled a lightbulb moment for Mountbatten, who realised that what was really needed for this new and vast market of shoppers was a comparison site; one that allowed them to compare prices, and in doing so, take control of this freedom to benefit their finances.
+It signaled a lightbulb moment for Mountbatten, who realized that what was really needed for this new and vast market of shoppers was a comparison site; one that allowed them to compare prices, and in doing so, take control of this freedom to benefit their finances.

 And so uSwitch was born.
-An instant success, it gave consumers a greater ability to save themselves money than ever before, and meant that rather than having to listen to the spiel of salesmen, they could make their decisions based on cold, hard fact alone.
+An instant success, it gave consumers a greater ability to save themselves money than ever before and meant that rather than having to listen to the spiel of salesmen, they could make their decisions based on the cold, hard facts alone.
 This popularity allowed the venture to grow at an incredible rate, so that within a short space of time, it was able to expand massively, into areas including credit cards, loans, and telephony.

 The savings that users were able to make were exceptional, with the average consumer cutting their costs by around £140 each year just by switching their supplier.
 As the Marquess of Milford Haven explained: “The wonderful thing about uSwitch is we make money by saving people money.”

 The concept was a genius one, and American media firm EW Scripps recognized this, making an offer of £210 million when the company was placed on the market in 2006.
 Sold to them, this netted Mountbatten an exceptional profit of around £100 million.